GStreamer/gstreamer/markdown/design/gstelement.md

 ## Pads

-GstPads are the property of a given GstElement.
+`GstPads` are the property of a given `GstElement`.
 They provide the connection capability, with allowing arbitrary structure in the graph.
 For any Element but a source or sink, there will be at least 2 Pads owned by the Element.
-These pads are stored in a single GList within the Element.
+These pads are stored in a single `GList` within the Element.
 Several counters are kept in order to allow quicker determination of the type and properties of a given Element.

-Pads may be added to an element with `_add_pad.` Retrieval is via `_get_static_pad()`, which operates on the name of the Pad (the unique key).
+Pads may be added to an element with `_add_pad()`.
+Retrieval is done via `_get_static_pad()`, which operates on the name of the Pad (the unique key).
 This means that all Pads owned by a given Element must have unique names.
-A pointer to the GList of pads may be obtained with `_iterate_pads`.
+A pointer to the `GList` of pads may be obtained with `_iterate_pads()`.

 `gst_element_add_pad(element,pads)`: Sets the element as the parent of the pad, then adds the pad to the element’s list of pads, keeping the counts of total, src, and sink pads up to date.
 Emits the `new_pad` signal with the pad as argument.
-Fails if either the element or pad are either NULL or not what they claim to be.
+Fails if either the element or pad are NULL or not what they claim to be.
 Should fail if the pad already has a parent.
 Should fail if the pad is already owned by the element.
 Should fail if there’s already a pad by that name in the list of pads.